na-launch/funqy-workflows/README.md

 # Funqy Workflows 🚀

-This repository contains sample **Quarkus Funqy Knative Event workflows** across different domains.
+Welcome to the **Funqy Workflows Workshop**!
+Presented by the Red Hat Launch Team!

+This repository showcases how to build **event-driven, serverless applications** using [Quarkus Funqy](https://quarkus.io/guides/funqy) with **Knative Events** on OpenShift.

-Each workflow demonstrates an event-driven process with multiple chained steps, using `configChain` mappings and `@CloudEventMapping` annotations.
+Each workflow demonstrates how **CloudEvents** move through multiple chained functions (using `configChain` mappings or `@CloudEventMapping` annotations), modeling real-world processes across different industries.
+The

 ## Workflows